wlhamilton/Patient-ward-movement-timelines/README.md

 # Patient-ward-movement-timelines
 R script for visualising patient ward movements as timelines

-This is an implementation of the R package vistime created by Saandro Raabe - https://github.com/shosaco/vistime.
+This is an implementation of the R package vistime created by Sandro Raabe - https://github.com/shosaco/vistime.

 The script generates patient ward movement timeline plots.
 These plots have been used to investigate hospital-onset COVID-19 infections (e.g. Figure 5 in Meredith & Hamilton et al., 2020: https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30562-4/fulltext).
 The plots show when patients were co-located on the same ward(s) within a hospital and when they first tested positive for COVID-19.
 This can be helpful for investigations of possible hospital acquired infections.